codeman110/CV_PA3/README.md

 feats,_ = hog(image, orientations=9, pixels_per_cell=(8,8),
               cells_per_block=(1,1), block_norm='L2', visualise=True)
 ```
-5. The SVM classifier is used to classification.
-Linear kernel is used.
+7. The SVM classifier is used to classification.
 The following parametes are used
-   - kernel='linear'
+   - kernel -> Specifies the kernel type to be used in the algorithm.
+Here linear kernel is used.
-   - C=1.0
+   - C -> Penalty parameter C of the error term.
-   - probability=True
+   - probability -> Whether to enable probability estimates.
-   - cache_size=4096
+   - cache_size= -> Specify the size of the kernel cache (in MB).
 ```python
 # Training the model
 svm_lin = svm.SVC(kernel='linear', C=1.0, probability=True, cache_size=4096)